Resources

 Top 7 Grounding Techniques to Try Today

-• 4 Things You Can Touch: Focus on four things you can physically touch or feel.
+Four Things You Can Touch: Focus your attention on four objects you can physically touch.

-• 2 Things You Can Smell: Recognise two smells around you.
+Two Things You Can Smell: Recognise two different scents.

-• 1 Thing You Like About Yourself: Reflect on one positive aspect of yourself.
+One Thing You Like About Yourself: Reflect on one positive trait.

 2. Self-Sooth Box